 A range appliance serves as a central hub for cooking activities, providing a comprehensive solution for preparing meals.
 The cooktop and oven function independently, allowing users to perform various cooking techniques simultaneously.
 The cooktop accommodates activities like boiling, sautéing, and simmering, while the oven is ideal for baking cookies, roasting meats, or broiling vegetables.
 The integration of these functions into a single unit simplifies meal preparation, offering convenience and efficiency in the kitchen.

-Cooktop Functions:
+How the Cooktop Functions:

 The cooktop, with its assortment of burners or heating elements, accommodates a spectrum of cooking methods.
 From the rapid heat of gas burners suitable for stir-frying to the consistent warmth of electric coils for simmering delicate sauces, the cooktop caters to diverse culinary needs.
 Some advanced models feature specialized burners, such as high-powered burners for quick boiling and simmer burners for gentle cooking.

-Oven Functions:
+How the Oven Functions:

 The oven component of a range appliance extends its functionality to baking, roasting, and broiling.
 Convection ovens, in particular, utilize fans to circulate hot air, ensuring even cooking and browning.
 Bake settings are employed for cakes, cookies, and casseroles, while the broil function provides a top-down intense heat source for achieving a crisp finish on meats.
 The roasting feature is tailored for cooking large cuts of meat to perfection.